FAQ

 1. Search the wiki for an answer.
 Search the wiki for keywords in the question, similar words, etc.

-2. Brainstorm in the chat channel.
-If you don't quickly find an answer on the wiki, then try to brainstorm something similar to other questions/answers, in the chat channel.
+2. Brainstorm in chat.
+If you don't quickly find an answer on the wiki, then try to brainstorm something similar to other questions/answers, in the online chat.

 3. Write up new answers on the wiki.
 If we come up with any remotely reasonable/useful answers, write it up as a stub on the wiki.